ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 ### Making predictions from Gaussian Processes posteriors
 We have gone through all the fuzz to make some predictions.
 Right?
 So, suppose that we have $$n_1$$ new testing samples, and we are going to base these predictions on $$n_2$$ previously observed data points.
 Therefore, we want to calculate $$Y(x)\mid D_{n_2}$$, where $$D_{n_2}=(x_1,y_1), (x_2, y_2), \ldots$$.
+Keep in mind that both the training and testing $$y$$'s (that we want to calculate) are jointly Gaussian, since they both come from the same MVN.
+Since they are jointly Gaussian and the samples's size is finite we can write:

 $$
 Y = \left( \begin{array}{c} Y_1 \\ Y_2 \end{array} \right)